openeuler-mirror/stratovirt/tests/hydropper/README.md

 # Hydropper：
 Hydropper is a lightweight test framework based on pytest.
-It encapsulates virtualization-related test atoms and is used for stratovirt black-box tests.Hydropper has provided some test cases to help Developers find and locate Stratovirt problems.
+It encapsulates virtualization-related test atoms and is used for stratovirt black-box tests.Hydropper has provided some testcases for lightweight virtualization and standard virtualization to help Developers find and locate Stratovirt problems.

 ## How to start